Thyroidectomy

 A thyroidectomy is an operation that involves the surgical removal of all or part of the thyroid gland.
-In general surgery, endocrine or head and neck surgeons often perform a thyroidectomy when a patient has thyroid cancer or some other condition of the thyroid gland (such as hyperthyroidism) or goiter.
-Other indications for surgery include cosmetic (very enlarged thyroid), or symptomatic obstruction (causing difficulties in swallowing or breathing).
-Thyroidectomy is a common surgical procedure that has several potential complications or sequelae including: temporary or permanent change in voice, temporary or permanently low calcium, need for lifelong thyroid hormone replacement, bleeding, infection, and the remote possibility of airway obstruction due to bilateral vocal cord paralysis.
-Complications are uncommon when the procedure is performed by an experienced surgeon.
+In general surgery, endocrine or head and neck surgeons often perform a thyroidectomy when a patient has thyroid cancer or some other condition of the thyroid gland, such as hyperthyroidism or goiter.
+Less common indications for surgery include cosmetic concerns or airway obstruction related to significant enlargement of the thyroid.
+Post-operative complications or sequelae may involve temporary or permanent change in voice, temporary or permanent hypocalcemia, the need for lifelong thyroid hormone replacement, bleeding, infection, and the remote possibility of airway obstruction due to bilateral vocal cord paralysis.

-The thyroid produces several hormones, such as thyroxine (T4), triiodothyronine (T3), and calcitonin.
-After the removal of a thyroid, patients usually take a prescribed oral synthetic thyroid hormone—levothyroxine (Synthroid)—to prevent hypothyroidism, the deficiency of these hormones.

-Variants

-Less extreme variants of thyroidectomy include:
+The first confirmed thyroidectomy was performed by Al-Zahrawi in 952 AD.
+Today, thyroidectomy is a common procedure with over 100,000 operations per year in the United States alone.
+Traditionally, the diseased portion of the thyroid has been removed through a neck incision that leaves a permanent scar.
+More recently, minimally invasive and "scarless" approaches, such as the trans-axillary approach (TAA), have offered better cosmetic outcomes and lower risk of complication.

+Indications